sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 * nlmsg_seq is used as an identifier for the packet.
 It is used to associate request to response.
 A response packet must set its sequence number to the one of the request it answers for.
 * nlmsg_pid identifies the sending process.
 Kernel messages are identified by 0, whereas user process usually use their pid.
-* nlmsg_flags specify some properties of the packet.
-Each bit of this field has a particular meaning.
+* nlmsg_flags specifies some properties of the packet.
+Usually, a single bit of this field has a particular meaning.
 For example, the bit called NLM_F_REQUEST, specifies that the packet is a request message.
 NLM_F_MULTI says that the packet is part of a collection of responses that answer to the same request.
 This last flag is used in case a single response packet cannot provide all the necessary information , or simply for a more logical and structured communication.
 * nlmsg_len specifies the size of the whole packet: header length + payload length.
 More on this later.

-# nlmsghdr construction
+# **nlmsghdr construction**

 With this we can start constructing our packet starting from the header:
 ```c